Tomer-Lavan/Lexi/README.md

 ## 📄 License

-This project is licensed under the [CC BY-NC-ND 4.0 DEED License](LICENSE.md).
+This project is licensed under the [CC BY-NC 4.0 License](LICENSE.md).

 ## 📞 Contact